From Newsbook -

 In the vaulted undercroft of the cloister of the Ursuline Sisters in Valletta is one of the most unique ateliers in Malta.
 Opened just recently, the flagship outlet and laboratory of renowned Gozitan perfumier Stephen Cordina is a treasure trove of fabulous scents, historical apparatus, and modern perfume-making.

-Upon entering this 300mspace, you will notice the gentle yet distinct smell of incense, based on a recipe dating back to Byzantine times.
+Upon entering this 300m2 space, you will notice the gentle yet distinct smell of incense, based on a recipe dating back to Byzantine times.
 Going down a flight of steps, you will then come to the outlet, which stocks Cordina’s luxury perfumes, hand-made face and body products, and his signature candles whose molten wax turns into hand and body cream.
 Yet what makes this place truly unique is what lies beyond a small arched doorway to your right.

 The first thing you will see here are the 18th century distillers, the heavy-looking antique pestle and mortars, and a little cabinet containing rare, museum-quality perfume boxes from Europe, the Near East, and Asia.
 To the left of this, there are a further four rooms, which are currently being turned into laboratories where Cordina’s team can make his brand’s soaps and candles by hand, while, to the right, is the perfumer’s organ.